 The most annoying part of getting your nails done, is sitting in a salon chair for 45 minutes to get your nails done.
 We do it for the end game: shiny, polished fingernails that didn't require us actually picking up a tiny bottle of paint and attempting the DIY manicure.
 But, wouldn't it be cool if there was a way for you to get your nails polished in just a few minutes, cutting out the shaping and filing, if you're short on time?

 Well, a nail-painting robot might be your answer.
-Clockwork, a San Francisco-based nail tech startup that launched back in March of this year, recently took up a residence at New York's Rockefeller Center, and I stopped by for an $8 "minicure," the robot-engineered manicure that only takes about 10 minutes start to finish.
+Clockwork, a San Francisco-based nail tech startup that launched back in March of 2021 and took a short residence at New York's Rockefeller Center for beta testing.
+I stopped by for an "minicure," the robot-engineered manicure that only takes about 10 minutes start to finish.

 First, I met with Clockwork cofounder Renuka Apte along with mechanical engineer Chris Masterson.
 They walked me through the Clockwork system, describing the bot as an express nail service, designed to make getting a coat of nail polish as simple as ordering a cup of coffee.

 The machinery itself looks a little bit like a giant espresso machine with a cushion armrest and chair placed in front of it.
 Before I sit down, though, I have to pick a polish color.
-As of now, as the technology is still in the beta-testing phase, there are just ten curated shades to pick from.
-All of the color options are what the founders call "tried and true" polish formulations that have been tested and proven to work within the Clockwork robot.
+At the time, there are just ten curated shades to pick from.
+Now, there are over 50 color options.
+All of the polishes fitted for the Clockwork robot are what the founders call "tried and true" polish formulations that have been tested and proven to work within the Clockwork system.
 There are a few shades from Essie, some from China Glaze.
 I eventually land on OPI Infinite Shine in the shade Big Apple Red.

 Once I'm seated in front of the Clockwork, I insert my individual polish cartridge — which contains about 1 mL of Big Apple Red — into the machine, click the door closed, and then place my forearm on the armrest and my hand on the handgrip inside the machine.
 "The hand rest is to keep your hand stabilized so you keep your nail stabilized so that when the robot goes to paint, it can really create that sub-millimeter precision and allow the dispense rate of the polish to be perfectly controlled, so you're getting an even coat in one application," Apte explains as I carefully place my thumb upright for the polish application.